Maegan Dougherty, LPC

 Kyla Duhart LCSW, Cedar Ridge Counseling

-Prior to working at Cedar Ridge, Maegan worked in Private Practice in Pittsburgh for 4 years.
+Maegan has worked in private practice for going on 7 years now.
 Before that, she worked in both inpatient and outpatient programs for individuals with dual diagnosis.
-She also teaches various courses in psychology and counseling to both the undergraduate and graduate levels at Robert Morris University.
+She has taught psychology and counseling courses at both undergraduate and graduate levels.

 She takes a person-centered and integrated approach as she understands every individual is unique and thus their treatment should reflect their specific needs.
-Treatment approaces utilized include, but are not limited to: IFS, Trauma Informed, Attachment, Gestalt, CBT, DBT, Mindfulness, Strengths Based, and Emotionally Focused.
+Treatment approaches utilized include, but are not limited to: IFS, Trauma Informed, Attachment, Gestalt, CBT, DBT, Mindfulness, Family Systems, Strengths Based, and Emotionally Focused.

-Her clinical experience includes: ADHD, Anger Management, Anxiety, Attachment, Behavior Issues, Bipolar, Depression, Eating Disorders, Grief and Loss, Relationships, PTSD, Stress, and Self-Esteem.
+Her clinical experience includes: ADHD, Addiction, Anger Management, Anxiety, Attachment, Behavior Issues, Bipolar, Depression, Eating Disorders, Grief and Loss, Maternal Mental Health, Relationships, PTSD, Stress, and Self-Esteem.

 Matthew Slade, LCSW-C